Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Phone: 808-266-9580

-How To Perform a Warrant Search in HI: Find Your Own Arrest Warrant or Someone Else’s in Hawaii
+How To Perform a Warrant Search in HI: See if You or Someone You Know Is Wanted

-To find out if yourself or someone else has a warrant out for their arrest, you can use any of the above resources or tools since criminal record searches will reveal active warrants as well.
-The eCrim site, public access sites, and HCJDC will all give records that show active warrants–but each charge varying fees.
+To find out if you or someone else has a warrant out for their arrest in Hawaii, you can use any of the above resources or tools since criminal record searches will reveal active warrants as well.
+The eCrim site, public access sites, and HCJDC will all give records that show active warrants–but each charges varying fees.

 Searchers can also contact the Records and Identification Division of the Warrants Unit of the relevant police department (addresses and phone numbers in the tables above).